 A desirable warm-up should follow the RAMP principles – Raise, Activate & Mobilise and Potentiate, but not necessarily in that order if you are an endurance athlete.

 |The athlete should begin with some mobility exercises targeting the hips, thoracic spine and ankles with dynamic movements to achieve an optimal range of movement.
 Key muscle groups should then be activated.

 The muscles around the hips have big jobs to do and need to be prepared for that.
 These include the gluteal muscles and hip flexors, and for some athletes with internal hip rotation tendencies – the external hip rotators.
 Some ankle activation work is also useful particularly the ankle plantar flexors.

 When running it is desirable to have hip extensors and ankle plantar flexors pre-activated before initial contact with the ground to achieve optimal ankle and knee ‘stiffness’ during mid stance phase.
 This can be achieved by actively striking the ground with a vertical shin as opposed to just passively striking the ground.

-Some athletes may chose to begin with some Raise activity such as a jog, but it can be more beneficial to begin with Mobility and Activation exercises first before you run.
+Some athletes may choose to begin with some Raise activity such as a jog, but it can be more beneficial, to begin with Mobility and Activation exercises first before you run.
 It may be more effective to train good muscle recruitment and movement patterns first and then look to ‘activate’ the aerobic or anaerobic energy systems a little closer to the activity depending on race distance and individual needs.
-A Marathon runner may not need an intense warm-up, but a middle distance runner would benefit from priming their anaerobic energy system before a race with some sustained run efforts at race pace.
+A Marathon runner may not need an intense warm-up, but a middle-distance runner would benefit from priming their anaerobic energy system before a race with some sustained run efforts at race pace.

 To stretch or not to stretch?